sharabhshukla/FTROpt/README.md

 ## Introduction
 The FTR (Financial Transmission Rights) Optimization model aims to maximize the net revenue from transmission rights within a power grid network.
 It considers costs, revenues, binding constraints, and shift factors associated with different transmission paths.
+This was a skill aassesement project at Trafigura (Denever Energy Group), one of the largest commodities management firm.
+The data is anonymized for privacy it is good data for FTR coming from one of the largest traders in the business.

 ## Data Preparation